trim21/webpack-userscript-template/readme.md

 `dist/index.prod.user.js` is the finally script. you can manually copy it to greaskfork for deploy.

+### minify

+There is a [limit in greasyfork](https://greasyfork.org/en/help/code-rules), your code must not be obfuscated or minified.

 ## auto deploy

 [github actions](./.github/workflows/deploy.yaml#L36) will deploy production userscript to gh-pages branch.